Agriculture Training Institute: History

 The school, in the center of Begumganj Upazila, was established in 1947.
 Initially the school conducted only one shift.

 Facilities

 The school has three academic buildings, an administrative building.
-There is a field in the school arena.
+There is a large field and a pond in the school arena.
 Other facilities include workshop, auditorium, canteen, and library.
-There are fifty teachers and twenty staff.
+There are fifteen teachers and twenty staff.
 The school has two laboratories.
+The institute contains two student hostels, one mosque, staff quarters and one rest house.